nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect 1:** Usage of GroupName as identifer

 1. **Design #1: Use GroupName**
-* Pro: More deliberate and since GroupNames are more complex, the user will be more aware
+* Pro: More deliberate and since GroupNames are more complex, the user will be more aware of their decision
 * Con: Must type a lot

 2. **Design #2:** Use Index